• Skip to primary navigation

 Instructions

-• Bake in preheated oven until the center springs back when lightly pressed and a toothpick inserted in the center comes out clean, about 25 minutes.
-Allow to cool in pan.
+• Bake in the preheated oven until the center springs back when lightly pressed and a toothpick inserted in the center comes out clean, about 25-30 minutes.

 To make the topping: